Loopring/protocols/docs/fee-design.md

 }
 ```

 This allows tokens to be transferred in many ways.
-Using an ICO as an example, tokens might not actually be transferred directly to the buyer, but are locked in the ICO contract.
+Using an ICO as an example, tokens might not actually be transferred directly to the buyer, but stay locked in the ICO contract.
 A custom contract implementing the TokenTransfer interface can be made that can correctly interact with the ICO contract.
 By using this interface, the Loopring protocol is still aware of all token transfers that happen.

 This custom token transfer contract can be added as an optional parameter in the order selling the tokens.
 The order buying the tokens should specifically allow the use of this custom token transfer contract so this cannot be misused.
-Another more advanced option would be to use the custom transfer contract as the 'token' that is bought.
+Another option would be to use the custom transfer contract as the 'token' that is bought.
 This would create a market specifically for this contract.

 ## Example fee algorithms